Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Step 1: Create a New Active Directory User Using PowerShell

-Objective: Automate user creation instead of using Active Directory Users and Computers (ADUC).
+Objective: Automate user creation instead of using ADUC.

 -